 - And much more…

 So there you have it, my honest review on iWriter and I hope it has been insightful.
 If you have something to ask or share, please do not hesitate to leave your comment below.
-Hope to see you in the training soon!
+Hope to see you at the training soon!